ranjanzyx/ranjan-python-course/README.md

     - _Pinterest_ uses Django, a Python framework, for website development.
   - **Microservices:**
     - Developing microservices architectures with Flask or FastAPI.
-    - _Uber_ employs Python to develop various microservices that power its complex transportation platform.
+    - _Uber_ uses Python to develop various microservices that power its complex transportation platform.
   - **API Development:**
     - Building RESTful APIs for web services.
     - _Stripe_ uses Python for building powerful and efficient APIs for online payment processing.

-- **Data Analysis and Visualization:**
+- **Data Wrangling and Visualization:**
     - **Data Wrangling:**
       - Manipulating and preparing data using Pandas.
       - _The New York Times_ uses Python, particularly Pandas, for data analysis and journalistic research.
     - **Data Visualization:**
       - Creating visual data representations with tools like Matplotlib and Seaborn.
       - _The Jet Propulsion Laboratory (NASA)_ uses Python for visualizing data from space missions.
-    - **Statistical Analysis:**
-      - Performing statistical analysis and modeling with SciPy and NumPy.
-      - The financial sector, including companies like _JPMorgan Chase_, utilizes Python for complex financial modeling and risk management.

 - **AI and Machine Learning:**